kinlane/hack-weekends-guide/README.md

 Provide a detailed, but concise description of your event.
 Generally 250-750 characters is sufficient to explain the theme and goals of the hackathon.

-## Format
+## Theme

 Hackathons got their beginning in cryptographic software development and was popularized by Silicon Valley startup culture.
 However hackathons have moved into a wide variety of niches, not always centered around technology, including:

 Art, Civic, Data, Education, Games, Green Energy, Health, Journalism, Language, Mobile, Movies, Music, Photos, Politicis, Robotics, Science, Sports, Water, Women and more.

-The boundaries of what format a hackathon can assume is endless.
+The boundaries of what theme a hackathon can assume is endless.
 But there are some great examples being executed globally that might work for your hackathon.

+Your hackathon attendees will appreciate you putting a lot of thought into your theme.

+## Format

+The formats for hackathons are pretty loose.
+Usually the format revolves around two distinct formats:

+* Hack Day - 12 to 24 hour timeframe
+* Hack Weekend - 24 to 48 hour timeframe

+Within this schedule several hackathon components can be applied:

+* Opening Ceremonies
+* Networking
+* Sponsor Presentations
+* Other Presentation
+* Idea Pitches
+* Team Formation
+* Project Presentations
+* Judging
+* Award Ceremonies
+* After Party

+This represents just a few approaches to formatting a hackathon.
+The best way to find out what works is attend other events, and find the characteristics you like best.

 ## Size